 Adventure and Wildlife – The Amazon Rainforest

 Two-thirds of Peru’s entire land mass is covered by rainforest, much of it unspoiled and waiting to be explored, which I’d do by taking an Amazon River cruise or staying in a treehouse lodge in the jungle.
 The country has some of the world’s most bio-diverse areas, including Pacaya Samiria National Reserve, a protected area of flooded forests.
-It’s home to some iconic Amazon species and I love to see wildlife in its natural habitat.
+It’s home to some iconic Amazon species and I love to see Peruvian wildlife in its natural habitat.
 I’d be on the lookout for pink river dolphins, giant otters, macaws and sloths.
 I’d want to learn how Peru protects its rainforests and why they’re such an essential part of our planet.

 Finally, I’d like to meet one of these weird looking creatures to decide whether they’re really as goofy as they look…

 Llama at Machu Picchu

 So, these are just some of the reasons why Peru is my dream holiday destination and it’s my entry for the Travelex #dreamholiday competition.
-What’s your dream holiday for 2016?
+What’s your dream holiday?